 It’s a simple tip but instead of keeping the bridal dress on a plastic or metal hanger, please please please put it on a wooden hanger!
 Hopefully a family member or friend has one they can lend for the day, otherwise it’s worth it to grab one.
 It’s little things like this that can make a world of a difference in photos.

-Finally, it’s important to think about what time the bride will be getting ready at, and what time the groom will be getting ready at.
+Finally, it’s important to think about what time each of you will be getting ready at.
 If you’ve added on a second shooter, then this’ll be no problem as I can be in two places at the same time essentially.
 Otherwise, you’ll have to choose who gets the photo coverage here.
-If you schedule the getting ready’s so that one starts after the other, I can begin at the bride’s location and then travel to the groom’s afterwards.
+If you schedule the getting ready’s so that one starts after the other, I can begin at one location and then travel to the second afterwards.

-Suggested time for the groom’s getting ready photos: 45 minutes
+Suggested time for a groom’s getting ready photos: 45 minutes

-Suggested time for the bride’s getting ready photos: 1 hour
+Suggested time for a bride’s getting ready photos: 1 hour

 Many couples like to do a ‘first look’ on their wedding day.
 A first look essentially is a planned-out moment where you and your partner get to see each other before the ceremony, instead of the traditional walk down the aisle first look.
 I’m personally a big fan of first looks as they can turn out to be a really beautiful series of photos.
 There’s lots of ways to do a first look, and being able to choose the location and backdrop for it helps a lot.
 Preferably, you’ll want to do this somewhere that’s away from family and friends, and also in the shade.
 If you’re not into the idea of a first look, that’s totally ok!
 It’s your wedding after all :)

 Suggested time for first look photos: 10-20 minutes